Litotes

-In rhetoric, litotes (/laɪˈtoʊtiːz, ˈlaɪtətiːz/, /ˈlɪtətiːz/), also known classically as antenantiosis or moderatour, is a figure of speech and form of irony in which understatement is used to emphasize a point by stating a negative to further affirm a positive, often incorporating double negatives for effect.
-A form of understatement, litotes can be in the form of meiosis, and is always deliberate with the intention of emphasis.
-However, the interpretation of negation may depend on context, including cultural context.
-In speech, litotes may also depend on intonation and emphasis; for example, the phrase "not bad" can be intonated differently so as to mean either "mediocre" or "excellent".
-Along the same lines, litotes can be used (as a form of auxesis), to euphemistically provide emphasis by diminishing the harshness of an observation; "He isn't the cleanest person I know" could be used as a means of indicating that someone is a messy person.
+In rhetoric, litotes (/laɪˈtoʊtiːz, ˈlaɪtətiːz/, /ˈlɪtətiːz/) is a figure of speech and form of irony to emphasize a point by stating a negative to affirm a positive.
+In speech, litotes may depend on intonation and emphasis; for example, the phrase "not bad" can be intonated differently so as to mean either "mediocre" or "excellent".
+The interpretation of negation may also depend on context, including cultural context.
+Litotes can be used euphemistically to diminish the harshness of an observation: "He isn't the cleanest person I know" could be used to indicate that someone is a messy person.

+A form of understatement, litotes is always deliberate with the intention of emphasis, often using double negatives for effect.
+Litotes is also known classically as antenantiosis or moderatour.

-The use of litotes is common in English, Russian, German, Yiddish, Dutch, Hebrew, Aramaic, Greek, Ukrainian, Polish, Chinese, French, Czech and Slovak, and is also prevalent in a number of other languages and dialects.
+The use of litotes is common in many languages and dialects.
 It is a feature of Old English poetry and of the Icelandic sagas and is a means of much stoical restraint.

-The word litotes is of Greek origin (λιτότης), meaning 'simplicity', and is derived from the word λιτός (litos), meaning 'plain, simple, small or meager'.

-Classical litotes
+Origin and etymology

-The first known mention of litotes is in a letter from Cicero in 55 BC (De Oratore).
+The first known mention of litotes is in a letter from Cicero in 56 BC (De Oratore).
 Cicero uses the word to mean simplicity (or frugality) of life.
 The meaning and the function of the word changed from 'simple' to the idea of understatement that involves double negatives, a way to state things simply.